 - With some practice composting green waste can be practiced at home.

 - Green waste can be delivered to the landfill composting yard or the Brigham Road St. George Reuse Facility.

 - We plan on leaving the “Binnie” program in place for residents that do not want to participate in the curbside program.
 Those bins will still be available for glass recycling.
-Currently it costs $15 per ton to recycle glass.

 - How is the material separated?